-Most UK stockbrokers will charge you a fee, spread, or commission when you use their trading platform or services.
+Most UK stock brokers will charge you a fee, spread, or commission when you use their trading platform or services.
 The broker’s commission is usually common among full-service brokers.
-The best online stock brokers the UK, on the other hand, offer no-commission brokerage services.
+A handful number of UK brokers, on the other hand, offer no-commission brokerage services.
 They only maintain bid-ask spreads for stock trades and such other trading and non-trading fees as rollover, withdrawal-processing, currency conversion, and inactivity charges.

 What Services do UK Stockbrokers Offer to Their Clients?